 The first few steps in this list are covered in How to Get a Real Estate License in 7 Steps, so I won't cover those in-depth.
 If you're interested in learning more about the pre-licensure course or how to get your real estate license, check out that post before continuing.

-Along with a pre-licensure course, your state may require additional courses (to learn more about your state's requirements, select your state on the drop-down menu on Real Estate Express' website).
+Along with a pre-licensure course, your state may require additional courses (to learn more about your state's requirements, select your state on the drop-down menu on Colibri Real Estate's website).
 Here's a list of real estate courses you might be expected to take depending on your state requirements:

 - Pre-licensing courses